-The 7-bit coding of the time data is chosen in order to insure full compatibility with a 7-segment display.
-The operative genome OG also includes a control part that regulates the operations executed by the registers (Figure 7).
-As shown in the figure, these operations depend on the values of the test and healing bits of the cell itself (T, H), of the first neighboring cell to the west (WT, WH), and of the first neighboring cell to the east (EH).
-In the normal time counting mode (WH = 0, H = 0, WT = T'), the duplication of the current time is effected at each program execution cycle (Figure 8).
-When a faulty cell is detected by its right-hand neighbor (WH = 0, H = 0, WT = T), a multicycle self-repair process (Figure 9) sequentially copies the duplicate time and thus allows our BioWatch to maintain the current time.
-When the faulty cell recovers (H = 1), a multicycle self-healing process (Figure 10) shifts the current time sequentially back to the left.
+The cell also includes a control part which regulates the operations executed by the registers (Figure 7).
+As shown in the figure, these operations depend on the values of the test and healing bits of the cell itself (T, H) and of the first neighboring cell to the west (WT, WH).
+In the normal time counting mode (WH = 0, H = 0, WT = T'), the duplication of the current time is effected at each clock cycle (Figure 8).
+When a faulty cell is detected by its first neighboring cell to the right (WH = 0, H = 0, WT = T), a multiple clock cycle self-repair process (Figure 9) sequentially copies the duplicate time and thus allows our BioWatch to maintain the current time.
+When the faulty cell recovers (H = 1), a multiple clock cycle self-healing process (Figure 10) shifts the current time sequentially back to the left.